kynex7510/KYGX/DOCS.md

 `ctrgxCmdBufferClear` resets the content of a command buffer.
 Commands are inserted with `ctrgxCmdBufferAdd`, while batches are marked with `ctrgxCmdBufferFinalize`, where it's possible to set a callback that will be executed on batch completion.

-A finalized command buffer is a command buffer whose batches are all finalized.
+A finalized command buffer is a command buffer with at least 1 finalized batch.
 Command execution will fail if the currently set command buffer is not finalized.

 ## Flushing and halting